What Does a Cyber Liability Policy Cover?

 First Party Coverages

-- Loss or Damage to Electronic Data - Many policies cover losses caused by damage, theft, disruption or corruption of your electronic data.
-They also cover damage or theft of data stored on your computer system that belongs to someone else.
-For a loss to be covered, it must result from a covered peril such as a hacker attack, a virus, or a denial of service attack.
-The policy generally covers the costs to restore or recover lost data.
-It may also cover the cost of outside experts or consultants you hire to preserve or reconstruct your data.
+- Loss or Damage to Electronic Data - Covers the cost to replace or restore electronic data or programs damaged, destroyed or stolen in a data breach, whether the data belongs to your firm or someone else.
+Losses must result from a covered peril such as a hacker attack, a virus, or a denial of service attack.
+Policies may also cover the cost of hiring experts or consultants to help preserve or reconstruct data.

-- Damage to Your Reputation - A data breach can severely damage your firm's reputation.
-Thus, some policies cover the costs you incur for marketing and public relations to protect your company’s reputation following a data breach.
-This coverage may be referred to as Crisis Management.
+- Damage to Your Reputation - Some policies cover costs you incur for marketing and public relations to protect your company’s reputation following a data breach.
+This coverage may be called Crisis Management.